soyrvelez/organized-chatbot/README.md

 #### preferences
 Allows developers to customize the behavior of the chatbot for a particular user.
 You can control which OpenAI model to use and how deterministic its responses should be using temperature

+For more information about currently available models, please reference the [OpenAI API Documentation.](https://platform.openai.com/docs/models)

 ##### Add Preference
   - **Method:** `POST`
   - **Endpoint:** `/preferences`